Have you ever tried to send or receive a firearm but weren’t sure how to do it?

 Worry not!
 Conducting an FFL transfer is easy…. once you know the firearm transfer rules, you’ll be set.

 A firearm transfer, simply speaking, is the change in possession of a firearm from an FFL to another FFL or a person/customer (non-FFL).
+The person or entity receiving the gun is the transferee.

 NOTE: This is only under federal law – your state may require that all transactions go through an FFL.